 1. What is our mission?

-Every company should have an overarching mission that guides every little process and task within the organisation.
+Every company should have an overarching mission that guides every little process and task within the organization.

 2. Who should be involved?